 The Gnaraloo Wilderness Foundation transitioned to a self-funding model on 1 July 2018.
 As we currently do not have sufficient funds to do so, in the absence of grant support, we unfortunately cannot provide the amazing school, public and Skype-in-the-Classroom presentations anymore as was given during 2008-2018.

-We used to offer many educational presentations about sea turtles, marine conservation and the Gnaraloo Turtle Conservation Program from March to May each year both in Australia and for overseas locations to thousands of students, teachers and people.
+We used to offer many educational presentations about sea turtles, marine conservation and the Gnaraloo Turtle Conservation Program in Australia and for overseas locations to thousands of students, teachers and people.
 It was a great chance for them to talk to our field scientists and discover more about the environment.

 We are currently seeking financial support to be able to again give our offsite presentations.
 Please contact us if you are able to help with this or are interested in such a presentation.

 Grade Science classes closed out their year of learning by welcoming an expert from Gnaraloo Sea Turtle Conservation in Western Australia into their classroom via Skype!
 During the session, students learned about not just the sea turtles but the role we can play in protecting them no matter where we live.
 Great way to take the conservation learning to the next level! – Mrs Rice, Corbin Middle School, Kentucky, USA

 Students were captivated by the presentation delivery and visuals.
 Definitely aimed at right level and great that students had plenty of time to ask questions and that prior knowledge was established also.
 Very interesting and students were encouraged to make inferences and draw conclusions. – Mrs Angela Parsons, Hume Anglican Grammar, Mickleham, Victoria, Australia